 In many cases, the pressure retention test is still carried out manually, which has been the conventional solution.
 Here, all pneumatic valves are opened and closed manually.
 The applied pressure has to be set manually as well.
 Recording, evaluating, and monitoring are also done by hand.
 This approach, however, has significant disadvantages.
 Alongside the personal effort required, there is the laborious data acquisition.
 On top of that, the process is prone to error and is difficult to integrate in the control system.

 Some water treatment plants are already semi-automated.
 In this case, many of the pressure retention test steps no longer have to be triggered and executed manually.
 The pressure value measurements are done automatically through a PLC.
 However, pressure adjustment and regulation generally still have to be done by hand.

 Complete automation, such as that offered by Festo with CPX/MPA, is integrated easily at the PLC level through the cabling of the field devices to I/O cards.
 This means that all process steps are automated.
 Pressure control and measurement are done directly in the field through integrated functions.

 The pressure query is done through an analog CPX-4AE-P-xx input card, which you use to measure the pressure in the air hose through a direct supply port.
-The setting defined in the PLC directly resets a proportional pressure control valve that is integrated on the CPX/MPA, so you don't need a separate control valve or a pressure sensor in the field.
-The solution also controls magnetic on off valves that prevent the ingress of raw water into the pneumatics, through integrated digital output cards on the CPX.
+The setting defined in the PLC directly resets a proportional pressure control valve that is integrated on the CPX/MPA, so you don’t need a separate control valve or a pressure sensor in the field.
+The solution also controls magnetic shut-off valves, which prevent the ingress of raw water into the pneumatics, through integrated digital output cards on the CPX.

-Festo is an a position to offer an innovative solution for ongoing ultrafiltration integrity tests, through the combination of electrics and pneumatics in one I/O system.
+Festo is able to offer an innovative solution for ongoing ultrafiltration integrity tests, through the combination of electrics and pneumatics in one I/O system.
 Both operating companies and water treatment system design engineers benefit in equal measure:

-And as has been said already, the CPX/MPA can integrate additional solutions.
+And, as has already been said, the CPX/MPA can integrate additional solutions.